kmonad/kmonad/doc/syntax_guide.md

 security.

 ### Layer-Toggle
-We currently provide 1 button that manipulates the layer-stack.
-The layer-toggle.
+The Layer-Toggle manipulates the layer-stack.
 When pressed, it adds the layer it refers to to the top of the stack, and when released, it removes that layer from the stack again.
-Note that it is currently perfectly possible to get yourself completely stuck by mapping a button over your layer-toggle that you then switch to.
-This will be remedied in the future.
+Note that the layer-stack determines which button handles a key *press*.
+The key release is **always** handled by the button that initiated the press.
+So if you mask a button with another button in the middle of tapping it, it is still the original button that will handle the release, although any future press will be passed to the button that has just been mapped on top.

 ```
 @num = LT-numpad  // An alias is nice to keep things short, but not required